burn-research/aPrioriDNS/docs/source/conferences/ML4Fluids2026.rst

 The aPriori framework supports the entire workflow required for such benchmarking activities:

-- DNS data processing
+- DNS data processing,
-- Filtering and downsampling
+- Filtering and downsampling,
-- Computation of sub-filter quantities
+- Computation of sub-filter quantities,
-- Extraction of training tensors
+- Extraction of tensors for model training,
 - Integration with PyTorch-based ML models

 The software therefore plays a key role in enabling